PigzRule/audio-watermark-demo/README.md

 🔬 Research Context:

-This demo is a companion to my senior research project, where I benchmarked state-of-the-art watermarking algorithms under adversarial conditions.
+This demo is a companion to my senior research project, where I benchmarked state-of-the-art watermarking algorithms under adversarial conditions:
-.
-AudioSeal dropped to 30% detection under white-box attacks due to exposed weights .
-WavMark maintained >90% resilience under compression & resampling .
-SilentCipher consistently resisted adversarial perturbations by using psychoacoustic masking .
-The full paper expands on methodology, architecture, and future directions such as algorithm rotation, blockchain timestamping, and adversarial training
+- AudioSeal dropped to 30% detection under white-box attacks due to exposed weights
+- WavMark maintained >90% resilience under compression & resampling
+- SilentCipher consistently resisted adversarial perturbations by using psychoacoustic masking
+- The full paper expands on methodology, architecture, and future directions such as algorithm rotation, blockchain timestamping, and adversarial training

 📬 Contact: